 For local telephone numbers, our working hours and country currency

-Please complete the form below or give us a call on +44+4402073864646
+Please complete the form below or give us a call on 02073864646

-Meno A Kwena sits on the banks of the permanent Boteti River which, during the dry season, becomes a magnet for a wide array of wildlife.
-Watch antelope, desert elephants, zebra, wildebeest, leopard, lion and cheetah from the comfort of your private veranda or head out on guided drives, bush walks and boat trips.
-Days trips into the Makgadikgadi Pans National Park reveal a striking landscape dominated by shimmering expanses of crusted salt studded with baobabs.
+Remnants of a giant super lake that once covered this part of Africa, the Makgadikgadi salt pans are the largest in the world.
+Day trips into the park reveal a striking landscape dominated by shimmering expanses of crusted salt studded with baobabs.
 During the rainy season the pans flood and attract a mini migration of zebra and wildebeest following ancient migration routes – an unpredictable but truly fascinating event.

 In the dry season, the Boteti becomes a lifeline for the wildlife that inhabit the park.
 When not watching for lions, bushbucks, cheetahs and spotted hyenas from the comfort of your room, venture further afield on guided drives and bush walks.
 You can even enjoy boat activities if water levels permit.
 Cultural visits to the local village and day trips to Nxai pan and Baines Baobabs can also be arranged.

 Stay: Three nights at Leroo La Tau in a thatched suite on a fully inclusive basis.